 Sept.
 13, 2017 – By pairing a daily goal with new heart rate technology, students at Odebolt Arthur Battle Creek Ida Grove High School (Ida Grove, Iowa) proved they can take ownership of their own fitness programs.

-Students in Jeff Miesner’s physical education classes began using the adidas ZONE for IHT Spirit wrist heart rate monitors in October, 2016.
+Students in Jeff Miesner’s physical education classes began using the IHT ZONE wrist heart rate monitors in October, 2016.
 At the start, students participated in workouts Miesner developed.
 Months later, the teacher felt comfortable stepping back, observing and encouraging students as they worked toward each day’s goal of minutes of Moderate to Vigorous Physical Activity.

 “When the students saw the goal I had for them each day it became something measurable for them,” Miesner said.
 “They knew my expectations if goals were or were not met.
 I did my best to create an atmosphere that was challenging yet enjoyable even when physical activity can be difficult.”

 Miesner’s students logged nearly 550,000 minutes of exercise during class in eight months, 328,000 of which qualified as MVPA.
 Only two other schools using the IHT Spirit System achieved more MVPA minutes.
 Miesner saw seven classes per day and students used the Zone monitors on 134 different days.